Butler Pennsylvania 12

 to our nation, to the world.

-In our town square
+In our town square there rises

 a great stone monument

-names those for whom we weep.
+honoring those for whom we weep.

-Near it stands a narrow marble slab
+a modest marble slab

 Butler—Home of the Jeep.